cncf/toc/reviews/graduation-coredns.md

 CoreDNS joined CNCF in March 2017 as inception project and graduated as incubation project on February 2018

-It has grown significantly over time either as a DNS Server available in Cloud Native environment, either as a key component of Kubernetes project:
+It has grown significantly over time in maturity and user base, both as a DNS Server available in Cloud Native environment and as a key component of Kubernetes project:
 - In Fall 2017, CoreDNS was proposed to become a DNS Discovery Service for Kubernetes.
 - First version as alpha feature was released in v1.9 of Kubernetes - Dec 2017
 - CoreDNS is considered the “default” DNS Discovery Service for Kubernetes v1.13 - to be released in Dec 2018